 Checking out Skessugarður - the Rampart of the two Giantesses

-I found their story in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I often refer to in my travel-blog and translated it into English:
+I found their story in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason, which I often refer to in my travel blog, and translated it into English:

-They started quarreling about the land and both of them wanted to own half of the land.
+They started quarreling over the land, and both wanted to own half of the land.

 Skessugarður - the Rampart of the two Giantesses

-They met on a certain hill in south-east Möðrudalsland land, which since has been called Grjótgarðsháls or the Stone Wall hill, and stacked a huge stone wall, much of which is still standing today and is quite a phenomenon were it erected by humans.
+They met on a particular hill in southeast Möðrudalsland, which has since been called Grjótgarðsháls, or the Stone Wall hill, and stacked a massive stone wall, much of which still stands today and would be quite a phenomenon were it erected by humans.

 Skessugarður - the Rampart of the two Giantesses

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason - RHR).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason - RHR).

 It is really something visiting Skessugarður.
 There are huge boulders all over the place, some of them forming this massive wall, just like they have been stacked there by trolls.